Thunder Bay

 4367-3

-The most pedestrian of eight collaborations between Stewart and director Anthony Mann, it has little in the way of action, levity or insight to hook a look: it came in #30 for the moneymakers of 1953, drilling up $7,300,000.
+The most pedestrian of eight collaborations between Stewart and director Anthony Mann, it has little in the way of action, levity or insight sufficient to hook a look: it came in #30 for the moneymakers of 1953, drilling up $7,300,000.
 A 102-minute yawn, with Joanne Dru, Jay C.Flippen, Antonio Moreno, Harry Morgan and Fortunio Bonanova.

 thunder-bay